ssec/polar2grid/doc/source/examples/acspo_example.rst

       --colorbar-text-size 20 --colorbar-height=35

-it will result in the creation of the final image product that is a re-gridded, re-scaled, color enhanced image with a color bar labelled in Degrees Celsius and coastline overlays.
+it will result in the creation of the final image product that is a re-gridded, re-scaled, color enhanced image with a color bar labeled in Degrees Celsius and coastline overlays.

 .. raw:: latex